sokuenryan/StackTack-App/README.md

 Welcome to StackTack!
 My first app to make my life easier!

 # Monthly Bill Due Dates
-I moved apartments once and so I had to switch WIFI carriers.
+I moved apartments once and so I had to switch WiFi carriers.
 Usually if my bill is late by a day or so I get a warning.
 My new carrier gives me near $10 fee for late payment!

 I have a whiteboard in my room that shows all my bills, I have them on my phone's notebook app, and I have a hardcopy calendar planner.
 As I was adding stuff to my Google Calendar I realized StackTack calendar could free up space, due to it's specfificity on bill tracking, it would also make it easier to remain organized.